-It can be easy to forget about what's best for the guest when you are deciding on everything.
-Keep in mind that you want a venue that will be of ease for the guest to travel to and have enough parking for everyone.
+It can be easy to forget about what’s best for the guest when you are deciding on everything.
+Keep in mind that you want a venue that will be of ease for the guests to travel to and have enough parking for everyone.
 This is especially important if you are planning to have two separate locations (very common) because you need one for the ceremony and one for the reception.
-Making the travel easy for your guest will be the best way to ensure everyone has a great experience attending your wedding.
+Making travel easy for your guests will be the best way to ensure everyone has a great experience attending your wedding.

 Of course the big B!
 The budget does play the most important role in most situations.
-Depending on what your budget is, seek out a venue that can work with you.
-Although we know you want to make sure you can afford everything, keep in mind on how important the correct venue is and if it means spending a bit more, you shouldn't hold yourself back from making it happen.
+Depending on what your budget is, seek out a venue that can work for you.
+Although we know you want to make sure you can afford everything, keep in mind how important the correct venue is and if it means spending a bit more, you shouldn’t hold yourself back from making it happen.
 Budgeting is very important, but it can set us apart from getting what we really want.

 The next important aspect you need to include in your venue choice is the service of the venue.
 Will they accommodate your needs?
 Check their reviews to see how their past clients have enjoyed their venue.
 Some venues may have limitations on the guest amount and charge you for bringing in outside services that aren’t theirs, so be sure to ask questions and verify.
 Check-in and check-out times: be sure the touch base on this just in case you need more time for the wedding and make sure to know the additional costs, upfront.